The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Both offer a neat slate of perks that can be extremely helpful for business owners.
-However, the Capital One Spark Cash Plus has some attractive features, giving it a slight edge in this particular match-up.
+Both offer a neat slate of perks that can be helpful for business owners.
+However, the Capital One Spark Cash Plus comes with some attractive features that give it a slight edge in this particular match-up.

 The Spark Cash Plus offers unlimited cash back, while the Blue Business Cash Card’s rewards rate has a yearly spending cap, after which you’ll earn 1 percent.
-If you want to know more, here’s a deep dive into the features of each card and how they stack up against each other.
+Take a deep dive into the features of each card and how they stack up against each other.

 |Capital One Spark Cash Plus||American Express Blue Business Cash|

 |Welcome bonus||One-time cash bonus of $1,200 once you spend $30,000 in the first 3 months||$250 statement credit after you make $3,000 in purchases on your card in your first 3 months|